 Since 1927, when Fioravanti Santora first started selling pizza out of his ice cream shop, Buffalo, New York has arguably become America’s pizza capital.
 Pizza is one of those foods that almost everyone craves, and ordering pizza for delivery is extremely popular.
 Whether you prefer Domino’s, Pizza Hut, or more authentic Buffalo-style pizza such as La Nova, all you have to do is make a brief phone call or even place your order online, and your pizza will arrive soon after.
 With pizza delivery drivers often in a hurry to get hot pizzas to hungry customers anxiously awaiting, they can make poor driving decisions.
 As a result, pizza delivery drivers are more likely to cause severe car crashes.
 Undeniably, pizza delivery can be a tough occupation, but it is not just delivery drivers who are placed in danger, other motorists, bicyclists and pedestrians on the road are all potential victims.

-Since 1999, Jed Dietrich, Esq., recognized as an Elite Lawyer of America and a member of the Multi-Million Dollar Advocates Forum, has battled to obtain over $150 Million in verdicts and settlements for people who were seriously injured in Buffalo, New York and beyond.
+Since 1999, Jed Dietrich, Esq., a member of the Multi-Million Dollar Advocates Forum, has battled to obtain over $175 Million in verdicts and settlements for people who were seriously injured in Buffalo, New York and beyond.
 The Dietrich Law Firm P.C.’s team of highly experienced and top rated Buffalo, New York negligent delivery driver crash attorneys will strive to obtain the best result possible for victims of delivery driver car accidents.
 Our honorable commitment to exceeding your expectations and delivering an excellent outcome is what sets us apart from the competition.
-Call us today at (716) 839-3939 to find out how we can help you!Pizza Delivery Drivers Have a Higher Risk of Crashing
+Call us today at 716-839-3939 to find out how we can help you!Pizza Delivery Drivers Have a Higher Risk of Crashing

 Pizza delivery drivers have a higher likelihood of causing accidents for a number of different reasons including: